Flowminder/FlowKit/docs/source/developer/developer.md

     Count of events (optionally of specific types) for individual subscribers in a time period.

+- `pareto_interactions`

+    Returns a two columns, a subscriber, pareto - the proportion of that subscribers contacts who account for the requested proportion (0.8, by default) of their interactions in this time period.

 ### FlowAPI Access tokens

 As explained in the [quick install guide](../install.md#quickinstall), user authentication and access control are handled through the use of [JSON Web Tokens (JWT)](http://jwt.io).
 There are two categories of permissions which can be granted to a user: